 Leaves of pili are a pale bluish green.

 Pili is occasionally subject to attacks by scale, mealy bugs, locusts, and grasshoppers, but is otherwise generally pest free.

 Pili does not require much additional fertilizer to remain healthy.
 Small applications of foliar feeding with an organic or soluble commercial fertilizer monthly or every other month from one third to one fourth of the recommended strength is beneficial.
 [David Eickhoff, Native Plants Hawaiʻi]

 None, but can be trimmed yearly or bi-yearly to 6 inches to encourage new growth.

 Additional Water Information

 Water pili when it is dry until they are well established.
 Plants can tolerate both dry and moist conditions.

 Pili appears to do best in full sun.

-Plants should be spaced 1 to 2 feet apart.
+Plants should be spaced at least 2 feet apart.
 When planted close it makes a good tall groundcover or low hedge.

 - Salt Spray